digital-asset/daml/docs/source/ops/pruning.rst

 Determine a Suitable Pruning Offset
 -----------------------------------

 The :ref:`Transaction Service <transaction-service>` and the :ref:`Active Contract Service <active-contract-service>` provide offsets of the ledger end of the Transactions, and of Active Contracts snapshots respectively.
-Such offsets can be passed unchanged to `prune` calls, as long as they are lexicographically lower than the current ledger end.
+Such offsets can be passed unchanged to `prune` calls.

 When pruning all divulged contracts, the participant operator can choose the pruning offset as follows:

-- Just before the ledger end, if no application hosted on the participant makes use of divulgence OR
+- At the ledger end, if no application hosted on the participant makes use of divulgence OR

 - An offset old enough (e.g. older than an arbitrary multi-day grace period) that it ensures that pruning does not affect any recently-divulged contract needed by the applications hosted on the participant.